ReadyResearchersTemplates/demo-day-assignment/README.md

 #### `Conclusion`

 It's easy at this point to believe that your presentation, as full of content as it is, says and shows enough.
+However, consider your `Conclusion` your opportunity to further shape and refine the impact that your 4-minute data dump will have.
+To achieve this successfully, list the `3` or `4` facts about your project that you want the audience to remember.
+No need to stealthily introduce these: it can be an explicit list of features with some reminders or re-situation.
+These points constitute what you'd most like folks to ask you about after your presentations; they serve as points of engagement.

+You want to leave your audience with a sense of concreteness and cohesiveness, arriving at the end of a highly-structured and practiced `5` minutes whose conclusion feels clear and inevitable.